patricksurry/TaliForth2/platform/README.md

 words written in either assembly or Forth.

 By default the top-level `make` will build `taliforth-py65mon.bin`.
-To build for a different platform simply specify the binary corresponding to the platform's folder name on the end.
+To build for a different platform simply specify the name of the platform folder.
 For example build a 16K image with:

-    make taliforth-minimal.bin
+    make minimal

-This will use the platform.asm file from the minimal folder.
+This will use the configuration defined in `platforms/minimal/platform.asm` and produce a binary called `taliforth-minimal.bin` at the top level along with listing and label (symbol) files in the platform folder.

+If the platform supports multiple sub-configurations---for example a version that runs on the c65 simulator as opposed to physical hardware---add a CONFIG value to the make command.
+This will produce a binary called `taliforth-uc-c65.bin`.

+    make uc CONFIG=c65

 ## Creating or modifying a configuration